-Build a Dementia-Capable Workforce
+Build a Dementia-Capable Workforce in New Jersey

 New Jersey State Plan Overview

 In June 2011, the New Jersey Alzheimer's Disease Study Commission was established with the enactment of Senate Bill 125 to study the current and future impact and incidence of Alzheimer's disease within the state.
 The Commission was tasked with making recommendations for improving, expanding, and improving services within the state to meet the needs of those affected by Alzheimer's and included representatives from state agencies, direct service providers, long-term care providers, community organizations, and the faith communities as well as state legislators, caregivers, and those living with the disease.
 The New Jersey Alzheimer's Disease Study Commission Report was published in August 2016.

 Make a difference for the 190,000 New Jerseyans living with Alzheimer's and their families.
 Join advocates statewide for New Jersey Virtual State Advocacy Day on Tuesday, April 12 from 9- 10:30 a.m.
 Hear directly from key legislators and influential state leaders and learn how to use your voice to advocate for state policy change to improve the lives of all impacted by dementia..